 Sacramento family law attorney Jin Kim specializes in representing women in divorce proceedings.
 Specifically, she helps women file for dissolution of marriage and obtains orders for child support, custody, and the division of community property like the marital home.
 Unlike many divorce attorneys, Jin Kim understands that women have significant power under California family law and are often entitled to marital assets and child support.
-To learn more about your legal options call (916) 270-6880 to schedule a $200 one-hour consultation.
+To learn more about your legal options call (916) 270-6880 to schedule a consultation.

 California Child Support for Women

 California child support laws are designed to provide adequate child support, but what’s adequate can be surprising to stay-at-home moms or women with less income than their spouse.
 Specifically, California child support laws are designed to further the following policies:

 - Each parent should pay for their children’s support according to their ability

 - Children should share in both parents’ standard of living, and child support can appropriately increase the standard of living of the custodial household

 - The child’s needs are not measured by their historic expenses or basic needs, but by the parent’s station in life, &